kevinmukuna/project/README.md

 #BUILD COMMANDS FROM THE TOP OF THE DIR

-        - explanation of the commands in the descending order
+        - explanation of the commands in descending order
           - ant -> runs the default method which is main and main runs all the target within the build file
           - ant clean -> clean deletes dirs for a clean build
           - ant init -> creates the file and dir needed for the build